sofianedjerbi/BestViewDistance/README.md

   PingForAugmentation: 90 # Ping required to increase view distance

 Misc:
+  DecimalsTPS: 2 # How many decimals for the %VDIST_DECIMAL_TPS% placeholder
+  DecimalsIndice: 2 # How many decimals for the %VDIST_REDUCTION_INDICE_DECIMAL% placeholder
   HideVdistLine4: false # Hide the 4th line of the /vdist command
   CheckUpdates: true # Check for updates
   Metrics: true # Send anonymous stats